 Importantly, this doesn’t just apply to research, technology and development process, but to all areas of our operations including quality control, production, marketing and IP.

 Liquid chromatography-mass spectrometry (LC-MS) is just one technique developed through Analytical Sciences; used specifically in this case for a more precise method for identifying gluten in beer - which has played a key role in the development of the Brewers Clarex® brewing enzyme.
 Not only does it enable the production of gluten-free beer, it reduces the carbon footprint of beer production by up to 8%.
 In fact, if all the brewers in the world used this product it would reduce carbon emissions by the equivalent of 150,000 trips around the world.

 Another is the development of synthetic chains for the cargo industry made with our Dyneema® fiber - an ultra-high-molecular-weight polyethylene (UHMWPE) that is a lighter and more sustainable product.

-DSM has key analytical RT&D centers for Nutrition in Columbia, MD (U.S.), Dartmouth (Canada), Kaiseraugst (Switzerland), and Shanghai (China).
-Those focused on Materials are in Geleen, Waalwijk and Zwolle (the Netherlands), and our Biotechnology analytical RT&D center in Delft (the Netherlands).
+DSM has key analytical RT&D centers for Nutrition in Columbia (MD), Dartmouth (CA), Kaiseraugst, and Shanghai.
+Those focused on Materials are in Geleen, and our Biotechnology analytical RT&D center in Delft.